lucjankonopka/spark-movielens/README.md

 ## Abstract

-The project was done as part of the Apache Spark course on Udemy, and I received a certificate for it.
+The project was done as part of the Apache Spark course on Udemy -> [*certificate*](https://www.udemy.com/certificate/UC-e77a4dc3-1f94-44f6-847b-b766e19da7b3/).
 The goal was to analyze 27 million movie ratings for 58,000 movies provided by 280,000 users.
 Due to the large volume of data, I utilized a cluster of three m5.xlarge instances to process the data.
 I used PuTTY to log into the cluster.
 The outcome of the project was a list of the 10 most similar movies to "Star Wars: Episode IV - A New Hope" from 1977, along with their ratings and similarity scores/strengths.

 ## Process